Jill Ireland: Personal life

-In 1957, Ireland married actor David McCallum, whom she met while working on Hell Drivers.
-They had two sons, Paul and Valentine, and adopted a third, Jason.
+In 1957, Ireland married Scottish actor David McCallum, whom she met while working on Robbery Under Arms and Hell Drivers.
+They had two sons including Valentine "Val" McCallum, and adopted a third son.
 McCallum and Ireland separated in 1965 and divorced in 1967.
-Jason McCallum died of a drug overdose in 1989.
+Their adopted son died of a drug overdose at the age of 27.

 Villa Rides marked the first of many appearances by Ireland in films with her future husband Charles Bronson.
 In 1968, Ireland married Bronson.
-She had met him when he and McCallum were filming The Great Escape (1963) some years earlier.
-Together they had a daughter, Zuleika, and adopted a daughter, Katrina.
+She had met him when McCallum and he were filming The Great Escape (1963) some years earlier.
+Together, they had a daughter and an adopted daughter, Katrina Holden Bronson.
 They remained married until Ireland's death in 1990.

 Death and legacy

 Ireland was diagnosed with breast cancer in 1984.
 After her diagnosis, Ireland wrote two books, chronicling her battle with the disease.
 At the time of her death, she was writing a third book and became a spokeswoman for the American Cancer Society.
-In 1988, she testified before the U.S. Congress about medical costs and was given the American Cancer Society's Courage Award by Ronald Reagan then US president.
+In 1988, she testified before the U.S. Congress about medical costs and was given the American Cancer Society's Courage Award by then-US president Ronald Reagan.

 In 1990, Ireland died of breast cancer at her home in Malibu, California.
-She was cremated and her ashes were placed in a walking cane which Charles Bronson had buried with him at Brownsville Cemetery in Vermont when he died in 2003.
+She was cremated and her ashes were placed in a walking cane, which Charles Bronson had buried with him at Brownsville Cemetery in Vermont when he died in 2003.

-For her contribution to the film industry, Jill Ireland has a star on the Hollywood Walk of Fame at 6751 Hollywood Boulevard.
+For her contribution to the film industry, Ireland has a star on the Hollywood Walk of Fame at 6751 Hollywood Boulevard.

 In 1991, Ireland was portrayed by Jill Clayburgh in the made-for-television film Reason for Living: The Jill Ireland Story.
 The film, which was based on Ireland's memoir Lifelines and listed her posthumously as an executive producer, received mixed reviews from critics.
 To prepare for the role, Clayburgh, who had never met Ireland, read Lifelines and listened to Ireland's recorded interviews.